aakrosh/YASRA/README.md

 YASRA
 ======
-Reference based assembler
+Reference based assembler (Yet Another Short Read Assembler)

 ## REQUIREMENTS
 YASRA uses LASTZ to map the reads on to a reference.
-LASTZ can be freely downloaded from http://www.bx.psu.edu/miller_lab/ YASRA should work on any standard 64 bit Linux environment with gcc, python and gnuplot.
+LASTZ can be freely downloaded from http://www.bx.psu.edu/miller_lab/.
+YASRA should work on any standard 64 bit Linux environment with gcc, python and gnuplot.

 ## INSTALLATION